rafamayo/Introduction_to_Bioinformatics/03_Sequence_Analysis_and_Alignment/03_Sequences_Assignment.md

 **Expected Outcomes:**

-- Students will be able to perform and interpret pairwise and multiple sequence alignments.
+- Students will be able to perform and interpret pairwise sequence alignment.
 - Students will understand the significance of alignment scores, percentage identity, and similarity.
 - Students will be able to identify conserved and variable regions in protein sequences, which are important for understanding functional and evolutionary relationships.

 **Tools to Use:**

 - **EMBOSS Needle:** For pairwise sequence alignment.
-- **Clustal Omega:** For multiple sequence alignment.
+- **blatsp suite**: for identifying protein sequences
 - **Web Browsers:** To access the online tools.